StackStorm/st2docs/docs/source/install/config/config.rst

 * To understand more about setting up a MongoDB replica set, see https://docs.mongodb.com/v3.4/tutorial/deploy-replica-set/

-|st2| also supports SSL/TLS to encrypt connections.
-A few extra properties need be added to the
+|st2| also supports SSL/TLS to encrypt MongoDB connections.
+A few extra properties need be added to
-configuration apart from the ones outlined above.
+the configuration apart from the ones outlined above.

 In :github_st2:`/etc/st2/st2.conf <conf/st2.prod.conf>` include the following section: